vighneshiyer/vighneshiyer.com/content/research/ideas_and_directions/my_ugrad_projects_in_2023/my_ugrad_projects_in_2023.md

 draft = false
 +++

+ADD A CALLOUT HERE - OLD ARTICLE - JUST HERE FOR FUN and history keeping

 - Vighnesh Iyer (vighnesh.iyer@berkeley.edu)
 - If you're interested in any of the projects below, please contact me by email and we'll set up time to talk and discuss ways to get started.